imarkonis/ithaca_dataset/readme.md

 * reproducibility checks;
 * bugs or inconsistencies.

-Do not start substantial work without an issue.
+We do not start substantial work without an issue.
+We do not create issues for minro things.

 Each issue should include: